 Icedrive Hands-On Testing

-Using the Icedrive app on iPhone is a painless experience as your content is logically arranged on the main page.
+Using the Icedrive app on iPhone is a painless experience, as your content is logically arranged on the main page.
 You can organize your data by a list or grid, and you can move items around by touching the “checkbox” option in the upper-right corner.
+The app also remembers your preferred view type (list or grid) between sessions, providing a more consistent experience.

-The Icedrive app’s settings are limited.
-You can only make changes related to photo uploads; you can’t alter anything else about the app or your account.
+The app’s settings are limited, though.
+You can make changes only in relation to photo uploads; you can’t alter anything else about the app or your account.
 Otherwise, it functions as expected.
 You can upload photos and videos, encrypt them (if you have a paid plan) and auto-organize them by date.
 Other choices involve converting images to JPEGs and including live photos.

 icedrive iphone app settings